TonyGuil/bbchallenge/Bouncers/README.md

 #### The Verification Process

+There are two levels of verification, which I call the *Sanity Check* and the *Inductive Proof*:
+- The Sanity Check executes each `Transition` in turn in a Turing Machine, and checks that the resulting machine configuration is accurately described by the associated `TapeDescriptor`.
+This process is only valid for the specific Cycle, with its specific `RepeaterCount` values; but it is a reassuring first step for anybody planning to write their own Verifier.
+- The Inductive Proof also analyses the `Transitions` and `TapeDescriptors` to verify that they are valid for any values of the `RepeaterCount` array that are at least as large as those in the current Cycle.
+This lets us conclude that the Cycle will repeat indefinitely.

+These two procedures can be performed independently.
+The program `VerifyBouncers.exe` performs them in parallel, so that it can process the Decider Verification File in a single pass without having to read the Verification Info into memory.

 The program `VerifyBouncers.exe` is compiled from:
 - `VerifyBouncers.cpp`, which handles command-line arguments, memory allocation, and file I/O;
 - `BouncerVerifier.cpp`, which contains code used only by the Verifier;